 Organized by the Graduate School in collaboration with the Graduate Student Association, this annual week of activities is hosted to show support and appreciation for the contributions, impact and value of graduate students to the field of higher education.
 The National Association of Graduate-Professional Students established this initiative in 1993.

 Priority II: Inclusive Excellence

-The UofSC Strategic Plan, “For South Carolina: A Path to Excellence,” includes increasing diversity as a major strategic priority.
+The USC Strategic Plan, “For South Carolina: A Path to Excellence,” includes increasing diversity as a major strategic priority.
 Specifically, the plan calls for our university to create, promote, support and assess a campus culture/climate that embodies our Carolinian Creed and makes every member of our university community feel valued and affirmed.

 Inclusion, as defined by the Association of American Colleges & Universities is: “The active, intentional, and ongoing engagement with diversity—in the curriculum, in the co-curriculum, and in communities (intellectual, social, cultural, geographical) with which individuals might connect—in ways that increase awareness, content knowledge, cognitive sophistication, and empathic understanding of the complex ways individuals interact within systems and institutions.”
-The inclusive excellence initiatives in the UofSC graduate school aim to expand the knowledge and capacities of our students, faculty and staff to work, study, lead and live in an increasingly diverse world.
+The inclusive excellence initiatives in the USC graduate school aim to expand the knowledge and capacities of our students, faculty and staff to work, study, lead and live in an increasingly diverse world.

 Graduate Faculty Professional Development Series

 The graduate faculty professional development series offers an engaging learning experience